 The City has implemented an ongoing review of local policies, ordinances, regulations and comprehensive plan provisions that affect the cost of housing.
 Through this process, the City reviews new regulations to determine their potential impact on affordable housing.
 When appropriate and feasible, the City mitigates for negative impacts.
-As part of this process, the City reviews and evaluates zoning and other housing regulations to ensure that they do not limit housing opportunities for lower-income groups within the City.
+As part of this process, the City reviews and evaluates zoning and other housing regulations to reduce the chances that they would limit housing opportunities for lower-income groups within the City.
 Petitions that regulate land use are required to include a fiscal impact statement regarding the impact of proposed development on affordable housing in the City.